-'Trade Misinvoicing' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Trade Misinvoicing' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Trade misinvoicing, or simply misinvoicing, refers to a means of illegally moving large amounts of money over national borders via misreporting or misrepresenting the total value of a given commercial transaction exchange.
 This sleight of hand form of money laundering which is trade based is actually done using an incorrectly filled out invoice which the perpetrators submit to customs.
 Of the various kinds of illegal financial outflows which world organizations monitor, this trade misinvoicing is among the biggest components.

 In general, there are four main reasons for why businesses and criminals deliberately misinvoice their trade.
 These are money laundering, claiming tax incentives, evading customs duties and taxes, and avoiding capital controls.
 Money laundering is a way in which either criminals or even government officials try to wash their funds which they obtain through either crime or graft and corruption.

 Where claiming tax incentives is concerned, there are many nations in the world today which provide generous taxation incentives to those domestic exporters who export and sell their services or goods overseas.
 Criminals are able to take advantage of such tax incentives through inflating their export amounts in the local currency.

 Evading customs duties and taxes are two separate issues that are still related.
 When an importer lies about its goods and services values, it is successfully able to straight away avoid significant import duties.
 There can be a range of other taxes, including corporate or personal income taxes and VAT taxes which the company or individual is able to avoid as well.